 The school building is made up of terraced, single-floor, narrow building strips, which follow the topography of the slope over 35 meters in height and connect to form a large “spatial landscape”.
 The green roofs of the school offer a bird’s eye view of a planted hill.
 The school’s educational focus is on electrical engineering, energy technology and environmental technology, so there are also technical workshops and labs addition to regular classrooms.
 The school’s various sports facilities are available to the public and used for national and regional events.

 Grüntuch Ernst Architekten, Berlin

-The new school building is located at the base of the foothills of the Sierra de Gredos Regional Park in northern Madrid.
+The new school building is located at the base of the foothills of the Sierra de Guadarrama in northern Madrid.
 The school has a kindergarten and elementary school as well as a high school.
 In addition, the school offers a public education program, evening concerts, and theater performances for the local residents.
 Thanks to its many possible uses, its spatial relationship with the surroundings, and the diverse opportunities it offers for encounter, the school is an important element in the neighborhood for cultural and social exchange.

 © Grüntuch Ernst Architekten, Fotos: Celia de Coca

 Longva arkitekter, Oslo

 The new Nord-Østerdal High School is located on the outskirts of Tynset, a small municipality with about 5,500 inhabitants, and draws students from a wide radius.
 The school curriculum combines high school with an integrated vocational training program for students aged 16 to 19 years.
 The diverse educational offerings are reflected in the school’s multifaceted spaces.
 There are various large rooms for the different learning groups, workshops for woodwork, car repair, and electrical installation, a black box theater for dance and other performing arts events, a large auditorium, a restaurant-sized kitchen, and much more.